-Washington, D.C. — In a surprise announcement, which some analysts are saying is politically motivated by a shaky stock market, Vice President Mike Pence at the urging of Donald Trump announced during an impromptu press conference that the United States will join the United Kingdom and leave the European Union.
+Washington, D.C. — In a surprise announcement, which some analysts are saying is politically motivated by a shaky stock market, Vice President Mike Pence at the urging of Donald Trump announced during an impromptu press conference that the United States would join the United Kingdom and leave the European Union.

-The announcement, which surprised both liberals and conservatives, was apparently made to upset Western NATO allies and bolster the strength of Russia.
+The announcement, which surprised both liberals and conservatives, was made to upset Western NATO allies and bolster the strength of Russia.

 “President Trump has listened to the American people,” said Vice President Mike Pence in the early morning press conference.
 “And he thinks this move will help show Americans that we’re not messing around anymore.
 He wants people to know that he’s putting America first again.
 And that along with the United Kingdom, we are going to take back our sovereignty.”

 In June 2016, the United Kingdom voted to leave the European Union by a narrow 51.9%.
-The campaign to leave the EU was driven by largely uneducated and under-informed voters who thought the vote was for removing Muslims and other immigrants from the country who they perceived as “taking away jobs.”
+The campaign to leave the EU was driven by mostly uneducated and under-informed voters who thought the vote was for removing Muslims and other immigrants from the country who they perceived as “taking away jobs.”

 Critics Speak Out

-“This is another example of how Donald doesn’t understand how the world works,” said House Speaker Nancy Pelosi speaking on the MSNBC show Morning Joe.
+“This is another example of how Donald doesn’t understand how the world works,” said House Speaker Nancy Pelosi, speaking on the MSNBC show Morning Joe.
 “His craven abuse of power is evident to all Americans.
-He’s also said that he would not only remove us from the EU, but also NAFTA, the TPP, the NAACP, NATO and AARP.
+He’s also said that he would not only remove us from the EU but also NAFTA, the TPP, the NAACP, NATO, and AARP.
 If you can believe that.”

 “This is the kind of thing that has Americans fed-up,” continued an irritated Mr. Pence.
 “This constant ‘gotcha’ journalism.
 I don’t speak for President Trump, but I know he wants what’s best for America.
 And that means cutting the ties with organizations that do not have America’s interests at heart.”